 Black Garden Ants: Contains Proverbs 6:6-8 as the week’s poem.

-The Solstice and equinox weeks discuss the changes that are going on in the natural world.
+The Solstice and equinox weeks discuss the changes that are happening in the natural world.

 The science within the book contains no controversial topics.

 Exploring Nature With Children is used by secular families, and families of different faith backgrounds.
-I understand that this is a very important matter to us, so please do not hesitate to get in touch if you have any further questions.
+I understand that this is a very important matter to us parents, so please do not hesitate to get in touch if you have any further questions.

 Is there a hard copy available?